Disruption-Consulting/autoMigrate/README.md

 - gathering accurate statistics of transferred data objects
 - confirming use of any DIRECTORY objects in source that may need to be redefined in target
 - confirming use of any DATABASE LINK objects that may need to be configured for use in target
-- ensuring all grants to SYS-owned source database objects are replayed in the target database
+- ensuring grants of SYS-owned source objects to application schemas are replayed in the target database
 - ensuring both target and source tablespaces are set to their pre-migration status on completion

-Even for a small database preparing, coordinating and testing all of these individual tasks requires a significant effort involving Business owners and technology service providers.
-The autoMigrate utility typically involves running one script on both source and target databases which will securely and optimally execute all of the above tasks.

 Based on the Transportable Tablespace feature, autoMigrate runs the optimal database migration for the source database version - i.e. databases at version 11.2.0.3 and more are migrated using Full Transportable Database, while all others use Transportable Tablespace.
-Ref. https://www.oracle.com/a/tech/docs/twp-upgrade-oracle-database-19c.pdf

 An "extended data migration process" is a phased transfer to the target server during which the source database remains fully available; the default process sets all application tablespaces to read only before starting the transfer.